 General Education Development Diploma (GED®) Preparation

-- Applications for the GED® exam are available at the College and Career Readiness Center, 191 Pratt Street Monday through Thursday from 8 am to 8 pm and Friday from 8 am to 4 pm.
+- Applications for the GED® exam are available at the College and Career Readiness Center, 191 Pratt Street.
+The office is open Monday through Thursday from 8:30 am to 1:30 pm and Friday from 8:30 am to 12:30 pm.

 - You must apply in person with a photo ID.
 There is a $13.00 application fee (cashier's check or money order only) for persons 21 years and older (veterans and individuals under 21 are exempt).
 Proof of age and Connecticut residency must be presented.